 She and her husband, Ted, moved to New York and away from music in college, taught math for a few years, and returned to music at the Eastman Conservatory for a Masters in Collaborative Piano.
 Along the way, she taught yoga, knit many hats, and swam competitively.

-A few moves and two children later, Heather is back in Bowling Green, homeschooling her kids and biking around town.
+A few moves and two children later, Heather is back in Bowling Green and is on BGSU faculty as a pianist and accompanist.
 She is glad to be back at First Pres!

-Abbey is a student at BGSU studying International Studies.
+Abbey is a student at Bowling Green State University studying International Studies with a minor in Advertising.
 She is originally from Stow, OH.
+Abbey also works as a Social Media Intern for BGSU.

 In her free time, she likes to spend time with her cat, Finn and try new local restaurants.